ligolang/ligo/src/passes/1-parser/pascaligo/Doc/pascaligo.md

         ... // instructions
       end

-where `e` is bound in turn in increasing orde to each element of the set `s`.
+where `e` is bound in turn in increasing order to each element of the set `s`.
 For example, given the declarations

     const s : set (int) = set 3; 1; 2 end